• Skip to primary navigation

 6. Carefully remove dates with tongs and put them into a mini blender.

-7. Pour water into the same blender and add fresh lemon juice.
+7. Pour the cooking liquid into the same blender and add fresh lemon juice.

 8. Blend until smooth, about 30 to 45 seconds.
-You may need to shake contents and blend again if it gets stuck.
+If the mixture gets stuck, shake it and blend again.

 two hands removing a pit from a date